What happens during a hearing

 Seating

 This is a typical courtroom layout.
-Note that the registrar’s desk is sometimes at the side of the courtroom.
+Note that the Registrar’s desk is sometimes at the side of the courtroom.

 This is a typical view of a witness box, as seen from the judges’ bench.

-If you are a witness you will be called by the registrar and you will give your evidence in the witness box.
+If you are a witness you will be called by the Registrar and you will give your evidence in the witness box.

-Observers are not to interrupt or distract Court proceedings.
-Notes may not be taken without the permission of the judge.
+People who are watching a hearing are not to interrupt or distract Court proceedings.
+Taking notes using a pen and paper is permitted, unless the judge directs otherwise.
 Feeding babies in the public seating area within a courtroom, whether by breast or bottle, however, is permissible.

-You must comply with all directions given by the judge or registrar.
-If you have any questions or need information, please talk to the registrar.
+You must comply with all directions given by the judge or Registrar.
+If you have any questions or need information, please talk to the Registrar.

 At the end of the hearing everyone will be asked to stand until the judge leaves the courtroom.